-Several deployments later, and still mourning the loss of a cat, this family found the love of a pet again.
+Several deployments later, still mourning the loss of their cat, this family found the love of a pet again.

 Eleven moves in 18 years—each time I received permanent change-of-station orders.
 As a military officer, I ask a lot of my family.
 My wife, Elizabeth, has had to give up jobs she loved.
 Our three daughters have had to leave behind wonderful friends.
 I think that’s why our cat, a tortie named Wembley, meant so much to us.

 Elizabeth and I had adopted her right after I’d come home from a deployment to Iraq that was tough on both of us.
 Elizabeth pulled a tiny tortoiseshell kitten out from under a box at a pet adoption event and knew she was the one.
 It was early in our marriage, and Wembley was our first baby.
 Her love helped us heal the pain of that deployment.
 In 15 years, she had seen us through many moves, one more deployment, many separations and the births of our children.
 She had traveled with us to 25 states and three countries.
 A true military cat.

 She was great with the girls, patient and protective.
 When they were babies, Wembley would sprint into their rooms to check on them if they cried.
 If anyone pulled into our driveway or rang the doorbell, she would growl loudly in warning: This is my family, and you’ve got to go through me first.
 The girls, in turn, adored her.

 Wembley was a source of comfort and stability in a life full of change.
 In January 2017, she got sick.
 Our veterinarian ran tests, we tried different medications, but two weeks later, on January 20, her kidneys started to fail and we had to put her down.
 We were devastated.
 Wembley’s death was the first major loss for our children.
 It was hard for Elizabeth and me too.
 Our cat had been through it all with us and now she was gone.